functorz-tech/momen_doc/actions/actionflow/basics.md

 ## Notes

 - Automation requires purchasing execution credits.
-Free quotas depend on project version; buy more via "Project Details > Automation Execution Credits."
 - Ensure all nodes are configured, saved, and published before setting up triggers.
-- Actionflows do not enforce strict type checking—variables of different types can be assigned.
-- Before deleting a node, update or remove any downstream nodes using its output.
 - Formula support in Actionflows is currently limited.